pascalfleury/homeassistant-meteoswiss/README.md

   (every entity has a unique ID).
 * Detects when your real-time weather station has been retired, and offers suggestions on how to fix the issue.
+* Supports hourly forecasts.
+* Supports two different real-time stations: a weather station that may not give you rain data, and a precipitation station that will give you rain data but may not give you other info.
 * Code is much cleaner and works properly.

 See below for common issues.